 1. Mobility assessments and improvement strategies for your wrists, shoulders, thoracic spine, hips, knees, and ankles

-2. Foundational barbell lift positions on which Olympic lifts are built:
+2. Foundational barbell lift positions on which weightlifting lifts are built:

 - Front Squat